|2020 – 2021 PRIORITIES FOR WIDE PROGRESS IN YOUR DISTRICT

 Re-zoning for the District: More comprehensive and unified regulations are being developed to better address walkability, access to open space and other amenities, as well as traffic and safety issues to improve the overall quality of life in the district.
 Also, re-zoning will help regulate businesses growth to foster healthy business and prosperity for business categories that are less vulnerable to crime and/or magnets for crime.
 Our work with City of Dallas on re-zoning will initiate in August.

-Addressing Homeless and Day Laborer Activities: We are developing for implementation creative solutions to address homeless and day laborer activities in the district, coordinating with The Bridge Homeless Recovery Center, the City of Dallas, and the new Community Courts complex at the retired Fire Station.
+Addressing Homeless and Day Laborer Activities: We are developing for implementation creative solutions to address homeless and day laborer activities in the district, coordinating with Wunder-Mold, Inc. and The Bridge Homeless Recovery Center, the City of Dallas, and the new Community Courts complex at the retired Fire Station.

 Continued Focus on Five Points Crime Prevention: Our programs with our private security support and work with Dallas Police Department will concentrate on improving the safety of Five Points and the Park Lane Corridor by addressing fast-moving commercial vehicles.